Slurm User Guide for Great Lakes

 NONE, BEGIN, END, FAIL, REQUEUE, ALL, INVALID_DEPEND, STAGE_OUT, TIME_LIMIT, TIME_LIMIT_90, TIME_LIMIT_80, TIME_LIMIT_50, ARRAY_TASKS

 Please note that if your job is set to utilize more than one node, make sure your code is MPI enabled in order to run across these nodes.
 You can use any of srun, mpirun or mpiexec commands to start your MPI job.

-Jobs submitted with srun –pty /bin/bash will be assigned the cluster default values of 1 CPU and 1024MB of memory.
-The account must also be specified; the job will not run otherwise.
-If additional resources are required, they can be requested as options to the srun command.
+Jobs submitted with salloc will be assigned the cluster default values of 1 CPU and 768MB of memory.
+If the account is not specified, your default account will be used.
+If additional resources are required, they can be requested as options to the salloc command.
 The following example job is assigned 2 nodes with 4 CPUS and 4GB of memory each:

 In the above example srun is used within the job from the first compute node to run a command once for every task in the job on the assigned resources. srun can be used to run on a subset of the resources assigned to the job.
 See the srun man page for more details.

 GPU and Large Memory Jobs

 Jobs can request GPUs with the job submission options --partition=gpu and a count option from the table below.
 All counts can be represented by gputype:number or just a number (default type will be used).
 Available GPU types can be found with the command sinfo -O gres -p <partition>.
 GPUs can be requested in both Batch and Interactive jobs.

 |Description||Slurm directive (#SBATCH or srun option)||Example|

 Jobs can request nodes with large amounts of RAM with --partition=largemem.